ACTION Legislative Proposals

-In addition to protecting and preserving the Housing Credit as a permanent part of the tax code, over 450 national, state, and local A.C.T.I.O.N. coalition members from every state in the nation support the following legislative proposals to improve the efficiency and effectiveness of the Housing Credit program at little or no cost to the federal government:
+In addition to protecting and preserving the Housing Credit as a permanent part of the tax code, close to 850 national, state, and local A.C.T.I.O.N. coalition members from every state in the nation support the following legislative proposals to improve the efficiency and effectiveness of the Housing Credit program at little or no cost to the federal government:

 Enact a permanent 9 percent minimum rate for new and substantial rehabilitation Housing Credits